BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Evaluation

-To our knowledge, \noscope is the closest system to \sn. \noscope focuses on \emph{binary detection}: the presence or absence of a particular object class.
-Namely, \noscope cannot directly answer queries in the form of counting or scrubbing for multiple instances of an object or objects.
+Many prior visual analytics systems answer binary classification queries, including \noscope, \textsc{Tahoma}, and probablistic predicates~\cite{kang2017noscope, lu2018accelerating, hsieh2018focus} which are the closest systems to \sn.
+These systems cannot directly answer queries in the form of aggregate or limit queries for multiple instances of an object or objects.

-As \noscope is not directly applicable to the tasks we consider, where relevant, we compare against a \emph{\noscope oracle}, namely a method that returns (on a frame-by-frame basis) whether or not an object class is present in the scene.
+As binary classification is not directly applicable to the tasks we consider, where relevant, we compared against a \emph{binary oracle}, namely a method that returns (on a frame-by-frame basis) whether or not an object class is present in the scene.
 We assume the oracle is free to query.
-Thus, this oracle is strictly more powerful---both in terms of accuracy and speed---than \noscope.
-We describe how the \noscope oracle can be used to answer each type of query.
+Thus, this oracle is strictly more powerful---both in terms of accuracy and speed---than existing systems.
+We describe how the binary oracle can be used to answer each type of query.

-\minihead{Aggregates} As \noscope cannot distinguish between one and several objects, whenever \noscope detects an object class is present, it must call the object detection method to identify the individual objects.
-Thus, to count cars in \texttt{taipei} would require performing object detection on 64.4\% of the frames (i.e. the occupancy rate of cars).
+\minihead{Aggregates} Binary oracles cannot distinguish between one and several objects, so object detection must be performed on every frame with an object to identify the individual objects.
+Thus, counting cars in \texttt{taipei} would require performing object detection on 64.4\% of the frames, i.e., the occupancy rate.

-\minihead{Cardinality-limited scrubbing} As above, \noscope can be used to filter frames that do not contain the objects of interest.
-For example, if the query were searching for at least one bus and at least five cars in \texttt{taipei}, \noscope can be used to remove frames that do not have a bus and a car.
+\minihead{Cardinality-limited queries} As above, a binary oracle can be used to filter frames that do not contain the objects of interest.
+For example, if the query were searching for at least one bus and at least five cars in \texttt{taipei}, a binary oracle can be used to remove frames that do not have a bus and a car.
 Object detection will then be performed on the remaining frames until the requested number of events is found.
-Thus, for finding rare events, \noscope fares poorly.